miniben-90/x-win/README.md

 sudo apt install libxcb1-dev libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxcb-shm0-dev pkg-config build-essential
 ```

+> ⚠️**Warning**
+> Recovery url is not available on linux

-## GNOME
+### GNOME (Wayland)

 In order to recover data, you'll need to install and activate an extension designed for systems running GNOME version 41 or newer (as evaluation is disabled from this version onward).

 The extension can be installed using the `installExtension` function, which will deposit it in `~/.local/share/gnome-shell/extensions/x-win@miniben90.org`.

 After executing this function, it's vital to **restart the user session** to load the new extension and then proceed to enable it using `enableExtension` to be able to use x-win.

-> ⚠️**Warning**
-> Recovery url is not available on linux

-# Darwin (version 10.6+)
+### Darwin (version 10.6+)

 ## Screen recording permission introduced in macOS 10.15 Catalina

 > macOS requires you to grant access for screen recording.
 If your project does not have it, the title will be an empty value.

-# URLs (Only available for Darwin and Windows Systems)
+## URLs (Only available for Darwin and Windows Systems)

 It is possible to get URL of browsers window for macOS and Windows.

-## Windows
+### Windows

 | Browser name | Tested |
 |---|---|